 Always make your health your first priority.
 Getting medical treatment following a catastrophic accident is critical.
 However, it’s also a good idea to consult with an experienced Houston catastrophic injury attorney as soon as possible following your accident.
 The faster you contact an attorney, the quicker they can help preserve your claim.
 They will ensure filings are within the statute of limitations and that there’s enough time to investigate your accident.

-9. How can the law firm of Stewart J. Guss, Attorney at Law help me with my Houston catastrophic injury claim?
+9. How can the law firm of Stewart J. Guss, Injury Accident Lawyers at Law help me with my Houston catastrophic injury claim?

 Following a catastrophic injury accident, you’re dealing with a lot of trauma and emotional stress.
 Handling the complex legal proceedings involved with a catastrophic injury accident lawsuit is probably the last thing on your mind.
 However, with the help of a skilled Houston catastrophic injury attorney, you don’t have to go through this process on your own.

-When you retain the law firm of Stewart J. Guss, Attorney at Law, we can get right to work handling your claim, so you can focus on what matters most: your healing and recovery.
+When you retain the law firm of Stewart J. Guss, Injury Accident Lawyers at Law, we can get right to work handling your claim, so you can focus on what matters most: your healing and recovery.